Why Consulting Value Propositions Must Include a Client Success Journey

 Step 3: Strengthening supplier relationships – supplier risk management

-- Challenge: Quality inconsistencies from a key supplier threaten production.
+- Challenge: Quality inconsistencies from a key supplier pose a threat to production.

 - Solution: On-site risk assessments, process improvements, and performance monitoring.

-- Client success milestone: Stronger, more reliable supplier relationships, reducing defects and delays.
+- Client success milestone: Stronger, more reliable supplier relationships, resulting in reduced defects and delays.

 Step 4: Safeguarding business interests – supply contract risk management